-The LWV of Detroit believes in the power of people to create a more perfect democracy.
-As such, we adhere to specific core values:
+LWV of Detroit believes in the power of people to create a more perfect democracy, and such adheres to specific core values:

-- We believe grassroots initiatives and consensus-building are the strengths of our organization.
+- Grassroots initiatives and consensus-building are the strengths of our organization.

-- We believe our organization models the principles of good governance.
+- Our organization models the principles of good governance.

-- We consider well before taking action and prepare well before beginning to act.
+- Consider well before taking action, and prepare well before beginning to act.

-- We believe citizenship requires knowledge as well as the ability and will to act.
+- Citizenship requires knowledge as well as the ability and will to act.

-- We believe the responsibility of good government rests on the shoulders of its citizens.
+- The responsibility of good government rests on the shoulders of its citizens.

-- We believe the rights of citizens at home and abroad are interdependent.
+- The rights of citizens at home and abroad are interdependent.

 Tenant Council Elections

-As a fundraiser, LWV Detroit will hold elections for housing units who need to elect Tenant Councils.
+As a fundraiser, LWV Detroit will hold elections for housing units that need to elect Tenant Councils.
 We conduct the election, count the ballots, help the participants with the ballot if needed, report on the results, and certify the elections.
-Often the Housing unit needs to establish that they have a duly elected Tenant Council before approaching HUD for assistance in disputes with the housing unit management.
+Often the housing unit needs to establish a duly elected Tenant Council before approaching HUD for assistance in disputes with the housing unit management.
 We help them prove that the elections were fair, impartial, and equitable.